A massive Russian drone-and-missile attack on Ukraine kills at least 12 people, officials say

 Sounds of explosions boomed throughout the night in Kyiv and the surrounding area as Ukrainian air defense forces persisted for hours in efforts to shoot down enemy drones and missiles.
 At least four people were killed and 16 were injured in the capital itself, according to Ukraine's security service.

 “A difficult Sunday morning in Ukraine after a sleepless night.
-The most massive Russian air attack in many weeks lasted all night,” Ukrainian Foreign Minister Andrii Sybiha said on the social media platform X.
+The most massive Russian air attack in many weeks lasted all night,” Ukrainian Foreign Minister Andrii Sybiha said on X.

 Fires broke out in homes and businesses, set off by falling drone debris.